The next generation in the treatment of tendon pain.

 - It has NICE approval

-- Discomfort during treatment however intensity can be modified to limit this
+- Discomfort during treatment may occur, however intensity can be modified to limit this

 - Results are cumulative and continue for 6-8 weeks following treatment.
 Therefor the best results are not immediate.